-PatientPlus articles are written by UK doctors and are based on research evidence, UK and European Guidelines.
-They are designed for health professionals to use, so you may find the language more technical than the condition leaflets.
+Professional Reference tools are designed for health professionals to use.
+They are written by UK doctors and based on research evidence, UK and European Guidelines, so you may find the language more technical than the condition leaflets.

 Reproduced from Hodkinson HM; Evaluation of a mental test score for assessment of mental impairment in the elderly.
 Age Ageing.
 1972 Nov;1(4):233-8.
 By permission of Oxford University Press.

-Simple to perform and score
+Simple to perform and score.

-Very limited validity data, Familiarity has led to numerous adaptations of the questions leading to questionable validity.
+Very limited validity data.
+Familiarity has led to numerous adaptations of the questions, leading to questionable validity.

-Culturally specific, validity has almost certainly deteriorated over the last 30+ years as questions such as date of First World War and name of the monarch will carry less significance in the 21st century than they did in the 20th.
+Culturally specific.
+Validity has almost certainly deteriorated over the last 30+ years as questions such as date of First World War and name of the monarch will carry less significance in the 21st century than they did in the 20th.

 Disclaimer: This article is for information only and should not be used for the diagnosis or treatment of medical conditions.
-EMIS has used all reasonable care in compiling the information but make no warranty as to its accuracy.
+Egton Medical Information Systems Limited has used all reasonable care in compiling the information but make no warranty as to its accuracy.
 Consult a doctor or other health care professional for diagnosis and treatment of medical conditions.
 For details see our conditions.